What is the Insolvency Service and What Does it Do?

 - Administering compulsory company liquidations and personal bankruptcies

-- Investigating companies in cases off misconduct and dealing with enforcement, such as the disqualification of directors
+- Investigating companies and directors in cases of alleged misconduct and dealing with enforcement, such as the disqualification of directors

 - Making redundancy payments to eligible ex-employees where a business is insolvent from the National Insurance Fund